shadiakiki1986/cr.justice.gov.lb-proxy/README.md

 0.3 (2018-07-06)
 - merge business name en/ar into `df_out`
+- more user-friendly dropdown for format
+- add link to wiki for instructions

 0.2 (2018-06-25)
 - add "zip" format, which is a zip archive of raw html of each company